IbrahimAlBatrawshy/Hidden-Treasures/README.md

 This project is currently under active development on the `mo-latest` branch.
 Contributions, bug reports, and feature suggestions are welcome via issues and pull requests.

-## 📝 License

-*(License information is not explicitly provided in the repository.
-Please check the repository for a LICENSE file or contact the maintainer for licensing details.)*

 ## 🧑‍💻 Developer

 **Mohamed-Ayman28**
 **MoMokhtarX**
 **iskanor1**
->>>>>>> 63dea0d9271ab08f569bee0bf165c9d418f50836